We found 5 family medicine practitioners who accept Consolidated Services Group near Hammonton, NJ.

 Dr. Jennifer Naticchia works as a family practitioner.
 She graduated from Thomas Jefferson University, Jefferson Medical College.
 Dr. Naticchia trained at Jefferson University Hospitals for her residency.
 These areas are among her clinical interests: post-polio syndrome (PPS), warts, and ankle sprain.
 She is an in-network provider for Blue Cross/Blue Shield, Coventry, and Coventry Health Care Plans, as well as other insurance carriers.

 Clinical interests: Warts, Ankle Sprain, Sports Health, Athlete's Foot, Eczema, Diabetes Management, Rheumatoid ...
 (Read more)

 Dr. Sean Goudsward practices family medicine.
-He attended medical school at Des Moines University, College of Osteopathic Medicine.
-His residency was performed at Delaware County Memorial Hospital.
+After attending Des Moines University, College of Osteopathic Medicine for medical school, he completed his residency training at Delaware County Memorial Hospital.
 Dr. Goudsward's areas of expertise include warts, ankle sprain, and athlete's foot.
-His average rating from his patients is 4.0 stars out of 5.
-He takes Blue Cross/Blue Shield, Coventry, and Viant, in addition to other insurance carriers.
+Patients gave him an average rating of 4.0 stars out of 5.
+He takes Blue Cross/Blue Shield, Coventry, and Viant, as well as other insurance carriers.
 Dr. Goudsward is professionally affiliated with Kennedy Health System.